Acclaimed Chefs Share Their Fears And Hopes Around Phase II Reopening

 Eric Rivera: We are going to keep changing things as needed in order to keep maneuvering through this.
 It’s not easy or perfect but we are trying.

-Mashama and John: We intend on retaining our identity.
+Mashama and Johno: We intend on retaining our identity.
 We are not going to dumb down what we do.

 Isaac Toups: Please be patient.
 We are killing ourselves to survive and also give you as normal of an experience as we possibly can, as safely as we can.